Last updated August 25th, 2023.

 Yet there are a few important differences between hard tiles and soft titles.

 In reality, over 90% of properties in Cambodia are held on soft titles and they serve as legal, government-recognized proof of ownership.
-Soft titles are solid enough that practically any local bank will accept one as collateral for a secured loan.

 Most Cambodians even prefer soft title property because the transfer fees are a lot lower.
 Not only that, but the local government takes far less time for processing compared to the national government.

 Everything can be finished in a few days rather than months – something that especially makes life easier if you’re flipping or renovating properties.

 With that said, proper due diligence is a good idea.
 Real estate investors will often hire a lawyer to speak with the neighbors, look through the land registry, and make sure the seller of a soft title property is indeed the true owner and has no encumbrances.